Are we willing to invest in knowing The Messiah?

 Gifts of Grace

-PS: I’m blessed to serve you in this place, to share with you the Gifts of Grace as I journey through the wilderness.
+I’m blessed to serve you in this place, to share with you the Gifts of Grace as I journey through the wilderness.
 I picture you across the table, hands wrapped tightly around your cup, sharing life, and laughter, and tears.
-As I share with you my own daily struggles, I long to hear what yours may be.
-Sharing the realness of life.
+As I share with you, my daily struggles, I long to hear what yours may be.
 You can do that by commenting below or reaching out to me here.